FDP Home Page / FDP Forum / FAQ's

 In the end it sounds like the US Fender office did more than bend over backwards to be extra nice and make things right for you, but I hear very little gratitude that they did this when the people who should have been doing it is the UK Fender representatives.
 They are the ones who are jacking up the prices to import Fenders for sale there.

-Moderators: Black Hole Gang Chris Greene EA6B Iron Man reverendrob
+Moderators: Chris Greene Iron Man reverendrob

 are held in confidence and not disclosed to any third parties, sold, or